Native vs Hybrid vs PWA: Making the Right Choice for your Mobile App

 As the smartphone industry continues to grow and evolve in India, so does the app industry in India, as well as customer usage habits.
 A new report by Consumer Education and Research Centre and Chase India outlines some of the evolving app trends among Indian users, as well as identifying key high potential areas in the market.
 According to the data, 50% of users used more than one web browser, 42% used more than one online shopping app, 48% used more than one messaging platform, and 28% used more than one cab service app.
 This means that multiple apps compete for customer attention in an increasingly competing & dynamic market environment.

 Due to advance technology, year by year people are spending more time on mobile devices to access the internet.
-In fact, people consume 2x the amount of content on mobile than they do on desktop.
+In fact, people consume 2x the amount of content on mobile than they do on the desktop.
 Website owners should be excited about this prospect in 2019 as the opportunity to reach these mobile users is still getting bigger each year.

 All of this means one thing, businesses need to be where their users are and the users are definitely on their smartphones.
 This trend is not dying any soon and adopting a mobile-first strategy has become indispensable for every business across industries.

-The few questions you need to answer when you start with any mobile application is the technology.
+The few questions you need to answer when you start with any mobile application is technology.
 We at Ambab have a wide experience with different types of mobile applications and we help our clients to implement the best strategy for them, within the budget and the timelines.

 Let’s compare Native, Hybrid and PWA to find which one is best suited for your next mobile app and to help you understand how to make the right choice.